bmcgahee/Python-Exercises-and-Solutions/README.md

 # Python-Exercises-and-Solutions
 This repository contains Python coding exercises.

-Solutions to the exercises will be revealed once all of the exercises have been posted.
+Note:  Solutions to the Python exercises are posted.